+- ii) Data to be logged for download, but not limited to, is the following:

+- ambient air pressure

+- ambient air temperature

+- inlet manifold absolute pressure

+- inlet manifold air temperature

+- engine crankshaft speed

+- maximum ignition timing BTDC

+- crank reference tooth angle

+- throttle pedal position

+- lambda

+- gear selected

+- GPS speed

+- distance from start

+- race start and end time and date stamps

+- race car identification number (not competition number)

-- 3.2.1 The controllers reserve the right to adjust the power output of any competing vehicle to balance the performance in a class. - 3.2.2 Competing vehicles in the Championship may be fitted with induction air restrictors.
-The preferred method of engine power reduction will be the use of an induction air restrictor of a size and shape specified by the controllers, suitable to reduce the power output of any competitor's engine in the interest of performance equalization.
-The figures listed below in clauses 3.2.6 i) and ii) are the maximum diameter (mm) that restrictors may be for each application listed and must be in compliance when measured at ambient temperature.
-The axial length of the restrictor diameter must be 3mm, minimum.
-The restrictor installation and position must be to the satisfaction of the TC, and recorded in the Technical Passport. - 3.2.3 On all engines, all induction air must pass through the air restrictor at all times. - 3.2.4 The internal volume of the induction pipe between the outlet of the restrictor (turbo side of the 3mm parallel portion) and the throttle body valve may not exceed 10 litres. - 3.2.5 The controllers reserve the right to conduct a restrictor "stall test" on all relevant competing vehicles at any time during the race meeting.
-The "stall test" involves inserting a machined plug of the specified diameter (Refer 3.2.6 i) and ii) into the restrictor, at which point the engine must stall (cease to run).
-Any engine, subjected to the test, that continues to run will be deemed to have additional air being supplied, and therefore has a system that is non-compliant. - 3.2.6 Restrictors:
+- 3.2.5 On all engines, all induction air must pass through the air restrictor at all times.

+- 3.2.6 The internal volume of the induction pipe between the outlet of the restrictor (turbo side of the 3mm parallel portion) and the throttle body valve may not exceed 10 litres.

+- 3.2.7 The controllers reserve the right to conduct a restrictor "stall test" on all relevant competing vehicles at any time during the race meeting.
+The "stall test" involves inserting a machined plug of the specified diameter (Refer 3.2.2 and 3.2.3) into the restrictor, at which point the engine must stall (cease to run).
+Any engine, subjected to the test, that continues to run will be deemed to have additional air being supplied, and therefore has a system that is non- compliant.
+Refer SSR Art 318 A art [vii] e)

+- 3.2.8 Provision for the sealing of the engine and driveline components must be provided in the case where the TC's require sealing.
+The following components may require sealing and should be pre-drilled with 2mm holes through bolt heads and flanges to the satisfaction of the TC's:

+- engine cam covers.

+- engine oil sump.

+- engine front covers.

+- engine inlet manifolds and throttle bodies.

+- turbochargers and intercoolers.

+- FCU's